The Definitive Guide to Medical Sponges and Dental Sponges: Nonwoven fabrics vs Woven Fabrics

-Woven fabrics for gauze are produced on a loom, which joins two sets of yarns by weaving one set between the other.
-The two sets of yarns are perpendicular to each other.
-One set is called the warp, and runs the length of the fabric.
-The loom will raise some of the warp yarns up and some down, creating a shed.
-The fill or weft yarn is placed in the shed perpendicular to the warp yarns, interlaces with the warp yarn as the shed closes.
+Gauze is woven on a loom that joins two sets of yarns by weaving one set through the other.
+In this process, the two sets of yarns are perpendicular to each other.
+One set, called the warp, runs the length of the fabric.
+The loom raises some of the warp yarns up and some down, creating a shed.
+The fill or weft yarn, when placed in the shed perpendicular to the warp yarns, interlaces with the warp yarn as the shed closes.

-Fibers Used in Richmond Dental and Medical
+Fibers Used in Nonwoven and Woven Sponges